MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-compare.md

 ### Compare changes

-When the item's content is displayed *side by side*, the code area is split in two:
+When the item's content is displayed *side-by-side*, the code area is split in two:

 - On the **left** is the item's content in the *target* stage of the deployment.
 This is the stage that will be modified at the next deployment.
 Its content will be overridden.
 - On the **right** is the item's content in the *source* stage of the deployment.
 This is the stage that will be deployed.
 Its content will be applied.
 - The lines on each side appear in the same order, so each line is shown against its equivalent in the compared stage.

-The *inline* comparison view, as opposed to the side by side view, shows each line in the *target* (to be modified) stage underneath its equivalent in the *source* (To be deployed) stage.
+The *inline* comparison view, as opposed to the side-by-side view, shows each line in the *target* (to be modified) stage underneath its equivalent in the *source* (To be deployed) stage.

-When the item's content is displayed for comparison, whether inline or side by side, the differences are highlighted as follows:
+When the item's content is displayed for comparison, whether inline or side-by-side, the differences are highlighted as follows:

 - The file content lines are numbered and those lines that were changed are marked as follows: